AnandPTi/PneumoniaClassification/Readme.md

 ## Model Architecture

-The CNN model architecture is defined, comprising convolutional and dense layers.
+The CNN model architecture is defined as comprising convolutional and dense layers.
 The architecture is inspired by a referenced article and is designed to extract features from chest X-ray images effectively.

 ## Addressing Data Imbalance